Do source bypass electrolytic capacitors kill musc?

 If a gain at say 1st stage is reduced by 26dB, the input headroom is increased by the same amount.
 If the stage is low noise enough for example by low drain (JFets) or anode (electron tubes) current, it is possible that headroom is increased by removing the source, cathode electrolytic capacitor.

 So at this time the Pleiades K117 phono preamplifier has evolved to 3 stage K117 with no electrolytic capacitor bypassing the source resistor of any stage!
 The 2nd stage seems to be receiving an equal amount of low level signal as the 1st stage since the passive RIAA network follows the 1st stage.
-The 470K potentiometer follows the 2rd stage and then the 3rd stage inreases the signal to a louder lever to drive the output transformer which drives the Sennheser HD-580 150 Ohms headphones.
+The 470K potentiometer follows the 2rd stage and then the 3rd stage increases the signal to a louder lever to drive the output transformer which drives the Sennheiser HD-580 150 Ohms headphones.

 So the headroom at the input must have been increased a lot and the potentiometer protects the 3rd stage from overload.

 But the electronics have to be top quality low noise.
-Pleiades experiments are done with low (say 50 microamperes) electron tube anode current or JFet drain current.
+Pleiades experiments are done with low (say 50 microamperes) electron tube anode current or JFET drain current.

 The idea of not using source or cathode capacitors comes from examining the great sounding RIAA stage of the Heathkit AA-32 integrated electron tube class A amplifier.